 Proctored Testing Requirements

-All midterm exams and final exams MUST be proctored.
+Midterm exams and final exams MUST be proctored for some classes.
 If your class does not have a midterm exam or final exam, your instructor or mentor and you may decide on the unit tests that will be proctored.
 Any Ann Arbor Public School course that requires a common assessment will also have this exam proctored.
 District required pre/post-tests are also to be proctored.

-At least one test from your class should be proctored by the midpoint point of the course; do not leave all testing to the end of the term.
+At least one test from your class should be proctored for your class; do not leave all testing to the end of the term.

 Students are required to attend these sessions as part of your online class; one test should be taken before the midpoint and then the final, and Common Assessment if required, before the end of the course.
 If the student does not take these tests during a proctored session s/he will receive a grade of zero "0" for the test(s).